 Example: The closed variable rate mortgage penalty on a $300,000 mortgage with a rate of 2.9% would be $2175.

 If you feel interest rates are going to stay the same or decrease you may consider a variable rate mortgage in order to take advantage of the lower interest rates.
-A 5 year variable rate is typically with a lower interest rate than a five year fixed rate.
+A 5-year variable rate is typical with a lower interest rate than a five-year fixed rate.

 Learn more: Bank of Canada

-However these options can come with higher interest rates and possible fees.
-Some alternative lending options can have amortizations up to 40 years or interest only payments to help offset the higher interest rates.
+However, these options can come with higher interest rates and possible fees.
+Some alternative lending options can have amortizations of up to 40 years of interest-only payments to help offset the higher interest rates.

 Many of the loans can be open as well so they can be paid off at any time.

-These can be looked at as great steppingstone solutions as well for those who were not quite where they need to be financially to meet a traditional bank guidelines but still want to proceed with a mortgage.
+These can be looked at as great steppingstone solutions as well for those who were not quite where they need to be financial to meet traditional bank guidelines but still want to proceed with a mortgage.

 They can allow you a little bit of time to continue to get your finances in order and from there, at renewal, you can look to refinance or renew back to a traditional lender.
 Some of these options also require less documentation.